ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 Implementations SHOULD sort the branches of the tree of connection options in order of their preference rank.
 Leaf nodes on branches with higher rankings represent connection attempts that will be raced first.
-Implementations SHOULD order the branches to reflect the preferences expressed by the application for its new connection, including Protocol and Path Selection Properties, which are specified in {{draft-trammell-taps-interface}}
+Implementations SHOULD order the branches to reflect the preferences expressed by the application for its new connection, including Protocol and Path Selection Properties, which are specified in {{I-D.trammell-taps-interface}}
 In addition to the properties provided by the application, an implementation MAY include additional criteria such as cached performance estimates, see {{performance-caches}}, or system policy, see {{role-of-system-policy}}, in the ranking.

-The Transport Parameters specified in {{draft-trammell-taps-interface}} may be used to sort branches in the following ways:
+The Transport Parameters specified in {{I-D.trammell-taps-interface}} may be used to sort branches in the following ways:

 * Interface Type:
 If the application specifies an interface type to be preferred or avoided, implementations SHOULD rank paths accordingly.